xiongwanze/learngit/readme.txt

-Gti is a version control system
+Gti is a distributed version control system
 Git is free software